What is Project Management?

 Executing the Project

 Build the project team.
-In this phase, the project manager knows how many resources and how much budget he or she has to work with for the project.
+In this phase, the project manager knows how many resources and how much budget they have to work with for the project.
 The project manager then assigns those resources and allocates the budget for various tasks in the project.
 Now the work of the project begins.

 Controlling the Project